GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 ├─ Includes: 30-50 buyers/month (visible companies)
 ├─ Includes: Competitor intelligence for that zone
 ├─ Includes: Full urgency/velocity/confidence scoring
+├─ We should also show them the revenue opportunity for each zone (Before they want to licence it), but here is the caveat: The overall roughly estimated new worth deal size of all the buildings or businesses that can buy from the supplier should not be worth more than ~1% of the current revenue of the supplier (this would mean that, if out of 1 million buildings, ~80K are the supplier TAM, and his SAM (Serviceable addreasable market) could be ~68K Ghost companies, SMBs, and MMBs of all buyer industry types, from being able to buy FOR EXAMPLE one roll of stretch/shrink films to pallets of films, should not be more than ~1% of the supplier revenue which by example could mean that if the supplier revenue was ~$1M then his SAM Revenue Opportunity for the supplier can not be more than ~$100M...
+Which will be achievable if we determine roughly (Doesnt need to be exactly accurate), what is the supplier revenue.
 └─ Excludes: Ghost company intelligence (add-on)
 ```